tendermint/tendermint/docs/architecture/adr-012-peer-transport.md

 Responsible for emitting and connecting to Peers.
 The implementation of `Peer` is left to the transport, which implies that the chosen transport dictates the characteristics of the implementation handed back to the `Switch`.
-It is the place where we enforce low-level guards, like dropping connections from our own node.
+It is the place where we enforce low-level guards[0]:

+* connections from our own node
+* handshake fails
+* upgrade to secret connection fails
+* protocol/app/... version doesn't match

 ``` go
 // PeerTransport proxies incoming and outgoing peer connections.